ejwessel/raspnode_config/README.md

 - Monitor with HDMI in or adapters to convert HDMI to your monitor
 - USB keyboard
 - Router and a connection to the Internet

+### Install OS
+After initial assembmly of the pi, I powered it on, hooked it up to the internet and installed the most basic rasbian os.
+TODO: I need some pictures...

 ### Setup of External Drive